devleaks/cockpitdecks-docs/docs/Resources/Deck Internals.md

-Cockpitdecks is designed to accommodate different deck models.
+Cockpitdecks is designed to accommodate different deck types.
-To allow Cockpitdeck to manage a new deck model, two interfaces need to be provided.
+To allow Cockpitdeck to manage a new deck type, two interfaces need to be provided.

+## Glossary

+A Deck is a physical device.
+It has

+- a Manufacturer
+- a Model name
+- a Serial number

+Inside Cockpitdecks, a Deck has the following attributes:

+- a **Type**, which is an internal name for a deck "model".
+The **Type** of a Deck explicitely describes the capabilities of the Deck (number of buttons, display capabilities, etc.)
+- a **Driver**, which is a link to the software that make the "bridge" between Cockpitdecks and the device connected to the computer.

-# Deck Definition
+# Deck Types
 All buttons available for interaction are listed in a configuration file that enumerates all buttons, their interaction and display capabilities.
 Here is a configuration file for a Loupedeck Loupedecklive device.